What to Do in Seoul — Satisfying Things for Your Itinerary

 For reservations, head on over to Hanok Homestay Information Center at 20-27, Bukchon-ro, Jongno-gu, Seoul, Korea.
 For more information, visit there website here.

 Considered a cultural attraction, Koreans and foreigners come to Starfield Library to pick up a book, pop open their laptops, and spend quality time working or studying.
-Hot-desking is highly possible in this place, and there's no fee to get in so feel free to spend a couple of hours here.
+Hot-desking is highly possible in this place (if you come in early!), and there's no fee to get in so feel free to spend a couple of hours here.
+(Digital nomads must definitely add this to their list of things to do in Seoul!)

 Starfield Library is open everyday from 10am-10pm and is located at 955-9 Daechi-dong, Gangnam-gu, Seoul, South Korea.